-Wrongful dismissal in British Columbia is a commonly misunderstood term that describes an employer terminating an employee without following the requirements of BC’s Employment Standards Act (ESA) or, in many instances, common law standards.
-Wrongful dismissal is common but employees have rights that enable them to dispute a wrongful termination in certain cases.
-Both full and part-time employees are protected by provincial and federal employment laws, including severance guidelines.
+Wrongful dismissal in British Columbia is a commonly misunderstood term that describes when an employer terminates an employee without following the requirements of BC’s Employment Standards Act (ESA) or standards set by common law.
+Wrongful dismissal is far too common but thankfully, employees have rights that allow them to dispute a wrongful termination.
+Both full and part-time employees are protected by provincial and federal employment laws, including those that define what constitutes a lawful dismissal—and an unlawful one.

 What to Do When Wrongfully Dismissed